ericabooth/reshapehelper-stata-public/README.md

    triggers a duplicates diagnosis and one attempt to extend `i()`.
 4. **Reports three ways**:
-   - an ASCII **before/after diagram** in the style of the reshape help file, built from your real variable names and values — the AFTER box is the dry run's actual result;
+   - an ASCII **before/after diagram** in the style of the reshape help file, built from your real variable names and values- the AFTER box is the dry run's actual result;
-   - the **suggested syntax with a verdict** (`dry-run PASSED` / `FAILED r(#)`), plus notes and cautions — or, when it cannot discern the design, a **numbered checklist** of what to fix or supply;
+   - the **suggested syntax with a verdict** (`dry-run PASSED` / `FAILED r(#)`), plus notes and cautions- or, when it cannot discern the design, a **numbered checklist** of what to fix or supply;
    - the command **ready to use**: `r(cmd)` (+ `r(cmd2)` for chained pairs),
      the global `$reshapehelper_cmd`, an unwrapped SMCL file, and click-to-run / click-to-view links in the Results window.

 For a doubly-wide layout it suggests and tests the two chained reshapes.

 When the job is really a transpose (observations stored as columns) it says so and points at `xpose` (`sxpose` for strings).

 ## Install

-`reshapehelper` is self-contained — the command and its help file, with no external Stata dependencies.
+`reshapehelper` is self-contained ... the command and its help file, with no external Stata dependencies.

 ```stata